andrewhanlon/sigmond/README.md

 git clone https://github.com/andrewhanlon/sigmond.git
 cd sigmond
 git checkout pip
-source install_dependencies.sh #if requirements are not installed pip install .
+source install_dependencies.sh #if lapack and hdf5 requirements are not installed pip install .
 ```
 With pip, pybindings will be built.